BIRTH DOULA SERVICE

 What is a BIRTH doula?

 A birth doula is a person who is trained to provide information about a healthy pregnancy, help you prepare for birth and parenting and provide support to you and your family before, during and just after birth.
 Wondering why you would want a doula at your birth?
 Check out the evidence here!

 WHAT YOU CAN EXPECT FROM A BIRTH DOULA

 Prenatal Meetings: The doula can help you prepare for childbirth, talk with you about healthy pregnancy, practice breathing, relaxation and ways to cope during labor.
 You can decide how often you would like to meet to prepare for labor and get to know each other.
 A minimum two times is a good idea.
 Your doula is also available by phone and can connect you with local resources if needed.

-Support During Labor and Birth: Your doula typically joins you once you are in active labor and will stay with you throughout the duration of your labor and birth and will provide continuous emotional support, giving you (and your partner, if present) support and encouragement.
+Support During Labor and Birth: Your doula typically joins you once you are in active labor.
+They will stay with you throughout the duration of your labor and birth, and will provide continuous emotional support — giving you (and your partner, if present) support and encouragement.
 A doula can also make suggestions for comfort and coping during labor, breathing and relaxation techniques.

 After the Birth: The doula usually stays for a short time after the birth.
 Your doula may also visit you at home, after you are settled in with your new baby, to answer any questions about things like feeding, baby care, and to talk about your birth.

 What BIRTH Doulas Can Do

 Your doula CAN offer suggestions and give you choices.
 The doula can help you understand typical labor as well as understand your own individual birth experience.
 A doula can help you get the information that you need to make informed decisions about the birth of your baby.

 WHAT BIRTH DOULAS DO NOT DO